tjasz/CrossMatch/README.md

 A player must claim a tile that matches either the color or the numeral of the previously claimed tile.

-In the image below, the black player last claimed Yellow 1.
+In the image below, the player claiming tiles in black last claimed Yellow 1.
-On its turn, the white player may claim any remaining 1 (Green and Blue) or any remaining Yellow (2, 3, and 4).
+On its turn, the player claiming tiles in white may claim any remaining 1 (Green and Blue) or any remaining Yellow (2, 3, and 4).

 ![Game play illustration.](/app/src/main/res/drawable/help_neighbor.png)